michaelneale/facebook_template/README.md

 # Facebook Template with Hibernate for CloudBees.

+## Configuration changes

+Before doing anything, make sure to edit the three following lines in src/main/java/jsp/ItemController.java with respectively your Facebook API ID, secret key, and your app's URL.

+    String APP_ID = "";
+    String APP_SECRET = "";
+    String REDIRECT_URL = "";

+If you do not have this data available yet, you will need to go to http://facebook.com/developers to create a new Facebook app.

 ## Note before deploying this on JBoss 7:

 There are configuration changes to do in the following file, comments will indicate which lines to change and how.